mvolkmann/blog/src/smalltalk.md

 All the differences between Cuis and Squeak are implemented in its base image file (19 MB).

+The Squeak VM is implemented in Slang and C.
+Slang is a subset of Smalltalk that can be easily translated to C.
+C is used for performance critical parts.
+There is a different version of the Squeak VM executable for each operating system.

 By contrast, Pharo Smalltalk provides `PharoLauncher.app` is 198MB.

 The reported name of the `CuisVM.app` app in macOS is "Squeak 5.0".